ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 3/W3 - Day 1 - Containers.md

 *Docker Hub* contains a 'marketplace' for containers.

 If you want to scale a container, you can pull containers from the Hub/repository and deploy where you want.
+## Docker
+Docker is a container and image manager.
+When you install docker in your host machine you can manage the images and the containers.
+Docker uses simple CLI commands in order to manage everything.
 # Kubernetes
 Container orchestration